sled-group/About-SLED-Group/README.md

 ### Situated Human Robot Dialogue
 A new generation of interactive robots have emerged in recent years to provide service, care, and companionship for humans.
 To support natural interaction between a human and these robots, technology enabling situated dialogue becomes increasingly important.
 Situated dialogue is drastically different from traditional spoken dialogue systems, multimodal conversational interfaces, and tele-operated human robot interaction.
 In situated human robot dialogue, human partners and robots are situated and co-present in a shared physical environment.
 The shared surrounding significantly affects how they interact with each other and how the robot interprets human language and performs tasks.
 In the last couple years, we have started a couple projects on situated human robot dialogue, particularly focusing on how the situated-ness affects human robot language based interaction, and thus techniques for situated language processing and conversation grounding.

-### Semantic and Discourse Processing
+### Commonsense Reasoning, Semantic and Discourse Processing
 Given a large amount of textual data (e.g., news articles, Wikipedia, weblogs, etc.) available online, it has become increasingly important for techniques that can automatically process this data, for example, to extract event information, to answer user questions, and to make inferences.
 Along these lines, we are particularly interested in the role of discourse and pragmatics in natural language processing and their applications.

 ### Situated and Multimodal Language Processing in Virtual World
 Using situated dialogue (in virtual world) and conversational interfaces as our setting, we have investigated the use of non-verbal modalities (e.g., eye gaze and gestures) in language processing and in conversation grounding.
 The virtual world setting not only has important applications in education, training, and entertainment; but also provides a simplified simulation environment to support studies on situated language processing towards physical world interaction.

-## Contact Info
-- Location: Bob and Betty Beyster Building 3632, 2260 Hayward Street, Ann Arbor, MI 48109.
-- Email: sled-assistant@umich.edu

-### Prospective Students
+## Prospective Students
 - **PhD students**:
   Please [apply to the CSE department](http://www.cse.umich.edu/eecs/graduate/cse/apply/).
 - **Masters/Undergraduates/Visitors**: